Zaydo123/SolAR/server/src/docs/README.md

 - `npm run start` - Start the original server
 - `npm run start:working` - Start the working server with Solana integration
+- `npm run start:integrated` - Start the integrated server with Solana and Arweave integration
 - `npm run setup` - Set up the Solana program and create a test repository

+## Client-Side Transaction Signing

+For enhanced security, this server supports client-side Solana transaction signing.
+This ensures that only the repository owner can make changes to their repository on the Solana blockchain.

+The client-side signing tool is located in the project root at `/Users/zaydalzein/Desktop/SolAR/solar-git-signer`.

+See `CLIENT-SIGNING.md` in the project root for detailed instructions on setting up and using client-side signing.

 ## API Endpoints